| Title: | Enhanced Implementation of Whittaker-Henderson Smoothing |

 Not used |

-A plot representing the desired element from the fit
+A plot representing the desired element of the fit

 x |